 How many people are allowed to live in a residence?

 The number of people allowed to live in a residence is based on square footage of the habitable space in the residence.
 Bathrooms, toilet rooms, closets, halls and storage / utility spaces are not considered habitable spaces.
 Individuals do not have to be related to one another in order to live in the same residence.
-You may contact the main code enforcement line at (630) 420-6693 for the specific square footage allowances.

 Do I need a permit for the work I am doing at my house?